 - Sit still for long periods of time and stay quiet

-- They must work independently and be productive
+- Work independently and be productive

 General Impairments Seen in Academic Settings

-- More frequent off-task behavior
+- More frequent off-task behaviour

 - Work less accurate and less work produced